 Caring For Your Dachshund

-- Play with your dog to stimulate them mentally, thereby creating an emotional bond with them, but, make sure they do not hurt their spines by jumping from high places or getting overly rough.
+• Play with your dog to stimulate them mentally, thereby creating an emotional bond, but make sure they do not hurt their spines by jumping from high places or getting overly rough.

-- Bathe your doxie once a month with a shampoo made for dogs, but do it more often if they tend to get dirty.
-Then, you can then check over their skin and coat for ticks, fleas, or skin irritations.
+• Bathe your doxie once a month (or more often if they tend to get dirty) with a shampoo made for dogs.
+Then, you can check over their skin and coat for ticks, fleas, or skin irritations.

-- Brush your dog regularly.
-Doxies have three different kinds of coats, which are wire-haired, smooth-coated, and long-haired, so your dog’s type will inform how often to brush.
+• Brush your dog regularly.
+Doxies have three different kinds of coats: wire-haired, smooth-coated, and long-haired, so your dog’s type will inform how often to brush.

-- Brushing your dog’s teeth once a week and bringing them to the vet for a professional cleaning annually can prevent any dental issues.
+• Brushing your dog’s teeth once a week and bringing them to the vet for a professional cleaning annually can prevent dental issues.

-- Clean your dog’s ears weekly.
-Check outside for any mats, ticks, or fleas.
+• Clean your dog’s ears weekly.
+Check the outer ear for any mats, ticks, or fleas.
 Check inside for any redness, swelling, sores, or discharge.

-By caring for your doxie and providing a safe, loving environment for them, you can enjoy many wonderful years together.
+By caring for your doxie and providing a safe, loving environment, you can enjoy many wonderful years together.

 Summary of Common Health Problems Seen in Dachshunds